 Behind the doors of Model Tailors once told a man who could make clothes talk.
 This Merlin of tailors came to the U.S. at the age of 17 to escape Mussolini, smuggling with him one of Italy’s proudest and most ancient secrets: an intimate knowledge of the craft of clothing.
 After working through dark times in depression-era Pittsburgh and darker times fighting against Mussolini’s Axis powers as a member of the U.S. Army, the tailor finally found stability as a craftsman for the original Neiman-Marcus in downtown Dallas.
 Years later he bid adieu to his friend and employer, Stanley Marcus, who once called the tailor Italy’s all-time best export.

-After his departure from Neiman-Marcus, Alberto Cercone started a shop of his own, cultivating a reputation as a true craftsman.
+After his departure from Neiman-Marcus, Model Tailors master tailors cultivated a reputation as a true craftsmen.
 A decade later he acquired Model Tailors, and through word of mouth alone, this firm of over two hundred specialized clothiers got all the work they could handle with celebrities Henry Fonda, Charley Pride, and Billy Gibbons amongst their long list of clients.
 People are still talking to this day.
 Business still comes without the need for advertising.

 I first heard about Model Tailors several years ago from a friend, and I could not be more pleased with the recommendation.
 Customers can expect uncannily precise alterations, beautifully crafted suits hand-tailored from the best Italian and British fabric, and a great dose of Italian hospitality compliments of Domenica, who was the only employee when I first patronized the shop.